coq-community/coq-plugin-template/README.md

 ## See also

 https://github.com/coq/coq/tree/master/doc/plugin_tutorial , which
-includes `dune` files for their ML part.
+already includes `dune` files for their ML part.

 ## How to build